markshust/falcon/packages/falcon-server/docs/SchemaStitching.md

 which should return an instance of `FieldType`.

-> Please note, for all root types (`Query`, `Mutation` and `Subscription`) you mustuse `extend` statement in order to add your functionality into FalconServer GraphQL application.
+> Please note, for all root types (`Query`, `Mutation` and `Subscription`) you must use `extend` statement in order to add your functionality into FalconServer GraphQL application.
 It is also possible to extend a GraphQL type, which is defined by other extensions - just use the same `extend` statement (for example, in your `custom-extension` you can extend `Product` type in